How to Choose the Right Location for Your Franchise Unit

 - Get professional help.
 Finding the right location is only the first step; you’ll also have to negotiate a lease that works for you and your business.
 An attorney can help you look at things, such as the term of the lease, build out allowance, and the condition of the property.
 He or she can also assist you in your communications with the landlord and make sure you ask all the important questions.

 Running a successful franchise unit is no simple task, but with the right knowledge, you can take your business to the next level.
-We highly recommend that you enroll in our Franchisee University, a complimentary educational program provided by The Internicola Law Firm, P.C.
+Watch our Franchisee University videos, or contact us for more information.

 Franchise ChannelWhat Our Clients Say About The Internicola Law Firm

 - Buy a Franchise